 In sum, if you continue to carry unmanageable debt without taking corrective action to get rid of the debt and rebuild your credit, you may get trapped in a vicious cycle where you have to pay more for a large number of things you need to live, and you may never be able to build up any savings or financial security.

 Credit reporting, credit monitoring, and credit repair are big business in the U.S. today.
+Bankruptcy might be part of your repair strategy.
 But do you need to pay someone to help repair your credit?
 Not necessarily.
 Here are some quick tips for credit repair self-help:

 1. Make loan payments on time, for as many accounts as you can, even if it's only for one account.
 Your payment history is the biggest factor that goes into your credit score.